Evsio0n/pdu-go/README.md

 ## Current standard: IEEE 1278.1

-Currently: Header and partly body can be work.
+Currently: Header and partial body can be work.

 Referencing: